-Four capabilities to help marketing managers work smarter
+Four capabilities of project collaboration tools to help marketing managers work smarter

 As a Marketing Manager, your typical workday runs the gamut.